kukuu/AGILITY/white-paper/tier-layer-README.md

 ### One Tier Architecture

  A one tier architecture has all the layers such as Presentation, Business, Data Access layers in a single software package.
-Applications which handles all the three tiers such as MP3 player, MS Office are come under one tier application.
+Applications which handles all the three tiers such as MP3 player, MS Office come under one tier application.
 The data is stored in the local system or a shared drive.

 ### Three Tier Architecture